Researching the demands on Reservists and their families

 You can read more detail about this research project in the Autumn 2016 edition of Research Forum magazine.

 Professor Vincent Connelly is a recipient of the University’s inaugural Research Excellence Awards and the funding is supporting him to undertake this work.
-The Awards were launched last year as part of Oxford Brookes’ commitment to supporting research-active academics and in supporting the aims of the recently revised Research and Knowledge Exchange Strategy 2016-2020.
+The Awards were launched last year as part of Oxford Brookes’ commitment to supporting research-active academics and in supporting the aims of the Research and Knowledge Exchange Strategy 2016-2020.

 Keep reading the University’s news pages for further information on the winners of the Research Excellence Awards.